Francoist influence in Chile

+Impact of Eyzaguirre's white legend and Guzmán's Guildist Movement

 Traditionalist historian Jaime Eyzaguirre was an admirer of Francoist Spain.
 Eyzaguirre did not promote Francoism in Chile but wrote a historiography that exalted the Spanish heritage in Chile to the point of being considered by some an exponent of the white legend.
 He received various awards from Francoist Spain.
-The lawyer Jaime Guzmán, once a student of Eyzaguirre, helped establishing the Francoist-influenced (rejected Francoist economic views) Guildist Movement at the Pontifical Catholic University of Chile in the 1960s.
-This has been interpreted as a reaction inspired in Francoist corporatism against elements of the Chilean university reform, besides that gremialismo rejected corporatism and other left economic policies.
+The lawyer Jaime Guzmán, once a student of Eyzaguirre, helped establishing the Francoist-influenced Guildist Movement at the Pontifical Catholic University of Chile in the 1960s.
+This has been interpreted as a reaction inspired in Francoist corporatism against elements of the Chilean university reform.
 The movement rapidly gained a long-lasting influence in the Catholic universities of Chile.
 The Guildists, presenting themselves as apolitical, were highly critical of perceived detrimental ideological influences in the Church, corporations (e.g. trade unions) and the Christian Democratic Party.

 Francisco Franco can not be classified as a dictator, since his admission to power is more than [enough] legitimized, by a people that rose in arms for God, for Spain and for Franco.

 — Jaime Guzmán, ¡Viva Franco, arriba España!, Revista Escolar N° 436, Santiago, 1962.

+Guzmán's role in writing a new cobstitution for Chile

 Already in the first days after the 1973 Chilean coup d'état Guzmán became advisor and speechwriter of dictator Augusto Pinochet.
 While writing the Constitution of Chile of 1980 Jaime Guzmán studied the institutionalization of Francoism in Spain with the aim of preventing undesired reforms in future as it happened in Spain with the post-Franco constitution of 1977.
 Josemaría Escrivá, the founder of Opus Dei, visited Chile 1974 after which Opus Dei begun to spread in the country.
 Opus Dei helped establish the University of the Andes in 1989.
 Both the University of the Andes and the political party Independent Democratic Union, founded in 1983 by Guzmán, have a Francoist heritage.
 In the 1970s Pinochet's dictatorship organized ritualized acts reminiscent of Francoist Spain, notably Acto de Chacarillas.
 After 1980 Francoist influence gave way to economic liberalism.
-Even Guzmán, once clearly influenced by Francoist corporatism, beside his anti-corporatism (specific on it economics) adopted economic liberalism from the Chicago Boys and writings such as The Spirit of Democratic Capitalism.
+Even Guzmán, once clearly influenced by Francoist corporatism adopted economic liberalism from the Chicago Boys and writings such as The Spirit of Democratic Capitalism.